• When: (5) Virtual meetings will be taking place on the below dates:

 Leadership Skills Foundation

-We’re calling on you to step forward and be the first to take part in the Environmental Leadership Programme with VICTA.
+We’re calling on you to step forward and take part in the Environmental Leadership Programme with VICTA.

 Why apply?

-• A great opportunity to meet other like-minded young people with a vision impairment
+• An opportunity to meet other like-minded young people with a vision impairment

 • Grow in confidence